zefyrr/cluster_setup/README.md

   }
 ```
 The parameters are explained as follows:
--**endpoints** the endpoints name we defined in our gluster-endpoints.json service.
+- **endpoints** the endpoints name we defined in our gluster-endpoints.json service.
 The pod will randomly pick one of the endpoints to mount.
--**path** is the Glusterfs volume name.
+- **path** is the Glusterfs volume name.
--**readOnly** is the boolean which sets the mountpoint as readOnly or readWrite.
+- **readOnly** is the boolean which sets the mountpoint as readOnly or readWrite.

 Create a pod that has a container using Glusterfs volume
 ```